 Trout Creek Recreation Area

-Half an hour to the south of Steamboat Springs, Trout Creek Recreation Area is a secluded forest campground that’s ideal for boondocking.
+Half an hour to the south of Steamboat Springs, Trout Creek Recreation Area is a secluded forest campground that’s ideal for boondocking in Colorado.
 Though it has almost no amenities, it does feature a single vault toilet, so you won’t be filling up your wastewater tank while camping here.

 Sarvis Creek Wilderness

 Not far from Yampa and the Trout Creek Recreation Area, the Sarvis Creek Wilderness offers over 44,000 acres of heavily forested terrain.
-Dispersed camping anywhere there are roads in the wilderness area, though there are no toilets, drinking water, or amenities of any kind here.
+Dispersed camping is allowed anywhere there are roads in the wilderness area, though there are no toilets, drinking water, or amenities of any kind.
 You’ll need to be completely self-sufficient.

 Vedauwoo Designated Dispersed Campsites